grafana/grafana/docs/sources/alerting/rules.md

 ### Execution errors or timeouts

-The last option is how to handle execution or timeout errors.
+The last option tells how to handle execution or timeout errors.

 Error or timeout option | Description
 ------------ | -------------
 Alerting | Set alert rule state to `Alerting`
 Keep Last State | Keep the current alert rule state, what ever it is.

-If you an unreliable time series store that where queries sometime timeout or fail randomly you can set this option t `Keep Last State` to basically ignore them.
+If you have an unreliable time series store from which queries sometime timeout or fail randomly you can set this option to `Keep Last State` in order to basically ignore them.

 ## Notifications

 In alert tab you can also specify alert rule notifications along with a detailed messsage about the alert rule.
-The message can contain anything, information about how you might solve the issue, link to runbook etc.
+The message can contain anything, information about how you might solve the issue, link to runbook, etc.

 The actual notifications are configured and shared between multiple alerts.
-Read the [Notifications]({{< relref "notifications.md" >}}) guide for how to configure and setup notifications.
+Read the [notifications]({{< relref "notifications.md" >}}) guide for how to configure and setup notifications.

 ## Alert State History & Annotations